Oil analysts and experts on Iran nuclear deal

-LONDON Iran, the United States and five other major powers are trying to reach an agreement to restrain the Iranian nuclear program in exchange for relief from economic sanctions.
+Iran, the United States and five other major powers reached an agreement to restrain the Iranian nuclear program in exchange for relief from economic sanctions.

-The following are answers to frequently asked questions about any nuclear deal and what follows, from analysts, economists and academics in Reuters Global Oil Forum:
+The following are answers to frequently asked questions about any nuclear deal and what follows, from analysts, economists and academics in the Reuters Global Oil Forum and in research notes compiled by Reuters:

 Q: When will oil sanctions be lifted?

-Scott Lucas, professor of International Politics at the University of Birmingham and founding editor of EA WorldView:
+Scott Lucas, professor of international politics at the University of Birmingham in England, and founding editor of EA WorldView:

-"U.S. sanctions are toughest to lift because of the web of both Executive Orders and Congressionally-mandated sanctions.
-Don't expect that to occur for months after deal is signed.
-The United States will wait until last possible moment for IAEA verification of Iranian compliance.
+"U.S. sanctions are toughest to lift because of the web of both executive orders and Congressionally mandated sanctions.
+Don't expect that to occur for months after the deal is signed.
+The United States will wait until the last possible moment for IAEA verification of Iranian compliance.
 Some sanctions may take up to a year to be fully removed, although it's important to realize that not all sanctions will take that long.
 It is a complex political, economic, and legal web because of the build-up of sanctions over decades."

+Torbjorn Soltvedt, analyst at Verisk Maplecroft for Middle East and North Africa:

 "Oil sanctions would probably take longest (to lift) and could well stay in place until the middle of 2016.